6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 Then, the corresponding x86-64 machine code is generated.
 Finally, the code, data structures, and storage are laid-out in the assembly format.
 We will provide a description of the object language.
 The object code created using this interface will then be run on a testing machine.

-You will turn in a report that details the technical details of phase 3 in the format of the Project Design Document detailed below.
+You will turn in a Project Design Document that explains the technical details of phase 1, 2, and 3.
+This will be reviewed by the TAs and feedback will be provided.
+This document will also count towards the project grade.

 ### Phase 4: Dataflow Optimization